 11. Vegan Yogurt Starter Kit

-This is great for your gut flora and can be added to a number of recipes that wouldn't otherwise be vegan.
+Doing so is not only beneficial for your gut flora, but it's a versatile ingredient that can be added to a number of recipes that wouldn't otherwise be vegan.

 12. Organic Kombucha SCOBY

 Kombucha is a fermented, slightly alcoholic sweetened black or green tea drink, commonly consumed for its health benefits.